sandboxie-plus/sandboxie-docs/Content/ProgramsView.md

 ![](../Media/MainWindow.png)

 The _Programs View_ is the default view mode in [Sandboxie Control](SandboxieControl.md).
 It displays the programs running in each of the sandboxes, grouped by sandbox name.
-The list shows three colums:
+The list shows three columns:

 *   The _Program Name_ column displays the name of the executable file of the program.
 For example, the picture shows _iexplore.exe_, which is the executable name for Internet Explorer.
     *   For a row describing a sandbox, this column displays the name of the sandbox.